alexbarbosa1989/rag-instructlab-langflow/README.md

 ### Interact with the served model in Instruclab
 Having populated the vector store, now that data can be used as context for prompts outputs:
-- Set a Chat input with the same question earlier test directly whit the model chat `Who is the current mayor of Bucaramanga?
+- Set a Chat input with the same question earlier test directly with the model chat `Who is the current mayor of Bucaramanga?
 - Create a Promt setting a template that wil contain two variables `context` and `question`:
 ~~~
 {context} -- Prompt from a person that looks for information about Bucaramanga City.